-When the FM receiver is connected and turned on, the instrument will automatically switch to a programme that receives signals from the microphone in combination with an external wireless FM transmitter.
+When the FM receiver is connected and turned on, the instrument will automatically switch to a program that receives signals from the microphone in combination with an external wireless FM transmitter.

-If you would like to receive input from the FM transmitter alone, you can switch forwards to the next FM programme by using the programme switch button.
+If you would like to receive input from the FM transmitter alone, you can advance to the next FM program by using the programme switch button.